narwhalsilent/tp/docs/UserGuide.md

 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

+Expected Behaviour:
+* A list of persons whose names contain the given keywords will be shown.
+* See the example below for more concrete details.

 Examples:
 * `find John` returns `john` and `John Doe`
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>